jasontthai/jasontthai.github.io/_posts/2019-07-22-how-to-deploy-a-github-page-using-circleci-20-custom-jekyll-gems.md

 ![jekyll](/assets/img/circleci-logo-1200x630.png)

 Since I have been playing with [Github Pages](https://pages.github.com/) to host my own website, I notice although there is a lot of automation out of the box to host the static website, Github only supports a few jekyll dependencies which can view [here](https://pages.github.com/versions/).
 This makes it restricting when you want to use a custom Jekyll gem or your own plugin.
-After doing a bit of research, I have figured out a way to also enable automatic deployment of your own site while also has the ability to use your own dependencies not supported yet by Github Page.
-One of the ways is to use CircleCI for automatic build and deployment of your static site to your Github Page repo.
+After doing a bit of research, I have figured out a way to also enable automatic deployment of your own site while also has the ability to use your own dependencies not supported yet by Github Pages.
+One of the ways is to use CircleCI for automatic build and deployment of your static site to your Github Pages repo.

-Note: this tutorial assumes that you already know how to host your static site on Github Page.
+Note: this tutorial assumes that you already know how to host your static site on Github Pages.
 Otherwise, you can check out some  [guides](https://help.github.com/en/categories/github-pages-basics) available on Github.

 ## CircleCI
 CircleCI is a very  powerful continuous integration tool, which allows rapid builds and deployment of your projects.
 Open source projects are supported and get free builds so as long as your static website is located on a public repository on Github, you won't have to pay anything to use it.
 CircleCI also supports one job build for private project so you can also use it for your personal private project.

-## Deploy to Github Page with CircleCI
+## Deploy to Github Pages with CircleCI
 The first step is to grant CircleCI access to your repo.
 This is done by adding a deploy key to allow read and write access so that CircleCI can read and push your changes.
 You can find out how to do it [here](https://circleci.com/docs/2.0/gh-bb-integration/#enable-your-project-to-check-out-additional-private-repositories)

 Next step is to configure the build and deployment step so CircleCI knows what to do